Can I get a Medigap Plan F or has it Gone Away?

 - Plan C or F must be offered

-To learn more you can visit your state's Department of Insurance website at http://www.doi.idaho.gov/.
+To learn more, visit the Idaho Department of Insurance website at http://www.doi.idaho.gov/.

 Just a friendly remainder that Medicare does not cover routine dental care.
 We have a complete catalog of Idaho dental insurance for seniors.

 There are numerous insurance counseling resources available to Medicare beneficiaries.
 One of the best in Idaho is the State Health Insurance Assistance Program (SHIP).
 They offer free, one-on-one counseling and assistance.
 You can contact them by telephone or by visiting their website: